 Now, you cut the fat, added a fruit, and have MORE to eat per serving.
 Are you going to like this?
 Yes.
 Is it the healthiest recipe in the world?
 No.

-Have you made over a boxed mac and cheese?
+Have you made healthier Kraft Mac and Cheese?
 What did you add?

 1/2 pound fresh tomatoes